Request Quote » Request Quote »

 • Reduce errors in communication and part manufacturing

-MBD reduces 50% engineering lead time for electroform systems manufacturer
+• MBD reduces engineering lead time by 50% for electroform systems manufacturers

-An electroform systems manufacturer accelerated design development of high-precision metal parts and cut the time to almost half using SolidWorks MBD.
-A single file for all inter-team communication accelerated publishing of PMI in 10 minutes instead of one day and eliminated the need for paper drawings.
-(Source: SolidWorks)
+An electroform systems manufacturer sped up the design development of high-precision metal parts and cut the time to almost half using SolidWorks MBD.
+A single file for all inter-team communication sped up publishing PMI in 10 minutes instead of one day and eliminated the need for paper drawings.
+(Source: SOLIDWORKS)

 Conclusion